fb1502/Mask_RCNN_3D/README.md

 ## Usage

-Before start, download the pre-trained COCO weights (mask_rcnn_coco.h5) file from the [released page](https://github.com/matterport/Mask_RCNN/releases) and put it in the main folder.
+Optional: download the pre-trained COCO weights (mask_rcnn_coco.h5) file from the [released page](https://github.com/matterport/Mask_RCNN/releases) and put it in the main folder.
+(If the weights file can not be found in the main folder, the program will automatically download it from github)

 Generating 3D (look-like) image: